reform-digital/webflow-devkit/README.md

 ```
 <!-- RD® Webflow DevKit / NPM Path -->
 <script>
-const npmPath = "@reform-digital/sample-devkit-project"; // Update this once you have shipped to npm.
+window.npmPath = "@reform-digital/sample-devkit-project"; // Update this once you have shipped to npm.
+window.devModeOn = true; // Set to true to auto-detect and serve local test server when running.
 </script>
 ```